 USGS Groundwater Information

-The current version of MODFLOW-2005 is v.1.11.00, released August 8, 2013.
+The current version of MODFLOW 6 is version 6.0.3, released August 9, 2018.
 For a complete explanation of the changes in this release and a history of past releases, refer to:

 Downloads and Documentation

-Note: Users are encouraged to read the documents that are provided in the 'doc' directory of this software distribution.
+Note: Users are encouraged to read the documents provided in the 'doc' directory of this software distribution.

 The following software is not actively supported by the USGS.
 The software has been superseded by MODFLOW-2005.
 The software versions below are provided online for historical reference only, and the pages may contain outdated information or broken links.

 Support is provided for correcting bugs and clarification of how MODFLOW 6 is intended to work.
 Only limited assistance can be provided for applying MODFLOW 6 to specific problems by emailing firstname.lastname@example.org or by contacting:

 Other USGS Groundwater Software

 The USGS develops groundwater, water-quality, surface-water, and other water-resources software for use by the USGS in fulfilling its mission.
 Most of this software is available online for download at no charge.